axiomatic-systems/skeyma/docs/api/index.rst

   * KEK_ID (String that identifies a KEK.
 May be derived from KEK through a one-way function)
   * Info (arbitrary string)
   * Content ID (arbitrary string used to remember the association of the key with a specific content/file)
-  * Expiration (if not null, the date/time at which the key object expired; it may be removed automatically by the server)
+  * Expiration (if not null, the date/time at which the Key object expired; it may be removed automatically by the server)
   * Last Update (date/time at which the Key object was last updated)

 **JSON representation**